| THE GROUP | THE INDIVIDUALS |

 The crowd enjoyed the game.
 They shouted and cheered wildly. |

-Over the years, the company has slowly changed their policies to include healthcare benefits for part-time women caring for children.
-Is there more than one policy?
-Is this about individuals' policies (many) or the company policy (one)?
+*Over the years, the company has slowly changed their policy to include healthcare benefits for part-time women caring for children.

 |